Crestline Experimental Dive Unit

 1. Disassemble unit for cleaning

-2. Remove and discard used scrubber chemicals and battery (In a politically correct recycling system of course.)
+2. Remove and discard used scrubber chemicals and battery

 3. Clean and dry unit